 Complete hi-tech nurseries within 6 months: Yogi

-Uttar Pradesh Chief Minister Yogi Adityanath has ordered completion of 150 hi-tech nurseries in 75 districts of the state within next six months.
+Uttar Pradesh Chief Minister Yogi Adityanath has ordered setting up of 150 hi-tech nurseries in 75 districts of the state within next six months.

-Lucknow, June 13 Uttar Pradesh Chief Minister Yogi Adityanath has ordered completion of 150 hi-tech nurseries in 75 districts of the state within next six months.
+Uttar Pradesh Chief Minister Yogi Adityanath has ordered setting up of 150 hi-tech nurseries in 75 districts of the state within next six months.

-The nurseries are being set up in the Krishi Vigyan Kendras of the state, campus of agricultural universities, research centre of the Horticulture Department for easy training of farmers in mordern day farming practices.
+The nurseries will come up in the Krishi Vigyan Kendras of the state, campus of agricultural universities, research centre of the Horticulture Department for easy training of farmers in mordern day farming practices.

-As per the estimate of Horticulture Department, the average cost of hi-tech nursery will be nearly Rs 1 crore.
+As per the estimate of Horticulture Department, the average cost of hi-tech nursery will be nearly Rs one crore.

 To serve the dual purpose of boosting horticulture and improving rural livelihoods, the state government has decided to establish 150 hi-tech nurseries (which will be based on Israeli technology) under the MGNREGA scheme.